mirrulations/API/README.md

 - Use `sam delete` when done to avoid leaving resources up, which might incur costs.

 ## Running Tests
-- Make a python virtual environment.
-  - `python -m venv .venv`
-  - `source ./.venv/bin/activate`
-  - `pip install -r requirements.txt`
-- cd to endpoints specifically and run `python -m pytest ../tests/handler_test.py`
+- cd to the root specifically and run `pylint --rcfile=./tests/.pylintrc $(git ls-files '*.py')
-  - I do not know why the tests don't work in other directories, here's a [stackoverflow link](https://stackoverflow.com/questions/45154583/pytest-running-from-parent-directory) that might have the answers.
+  - Here's a [stackoverflow link](https://stackoverflow.com/questions/45154583/pytest-running-from-parent-directory) that might help you if you get stuck.

 This README has been adapted to utilize the automated deployment features of AWS SAM, making it easier and faster to manage your deployments.